matthewkaney/oscope/README.md

-# oScope, the OSC Scope
+# oScope, the OSC scope

 This is a command line utility for sending and receiving [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
 This can be useful for debugging and testing.